CaptainRich/ECommerce/README.md

 The database is setup using the schema in \db and seeded from \seeds.

 Videos showing data modification of the database tables (using Insomnia) can be found in the \Videos folder.
 There are four videos shown the various phases of operation:
-* Database setup via the schema and seeding
+* Database setup via the schema and seeding.
+(Log into MySQL, )
 * The 'get' and 'create' operations (routes).
 * The 'update' operations (routes).
 * The 'delete' operations (routes).